What’s next for the future of student mental health?

 I’m your host, Jenny Shaw, Higher Education External Engagement Director at Unite Students.
 Now, before we start, I do want to give a content warning because in this episode, we’re going to talk about a range of mental health issues, including eating disorders and suicide.

-Today, as usual, I’ve got an expert panel with me.
-I’m going to ask them each to introduce themselves, Jo, can we start with you?
+Today, as usual, I’ve got an expert panel with me – I’m going to ask them each to introduce themselves.

 Jo Smith: Hi, my name is Professor Jo Smith.
 I’m a clinical psychologist by profession.
 I’ve worked for 34 years in the NHS, in serious mental health problems in young people, and then moved across to work as Professor of Early Intervention and Psychosis at University of Worcester, and was the Suicide Safer Project Lead for six years there.